 This content is not about blogging or SaaS, but it’s somehow connected...
-This content is about online business and how to market (properly) Google Chrome extensions.
+This content is about online business and how to market and promote (properly) Google Chrome extensions.
 Something that in my opinion is important to know, since an extension can contribute greatly to the growth of an online business in the form of a blog, in the form of SaaS, in the form of ecommerce, etc.

 Besides, knowledge takes no place!